mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 ## Event data

-Non-personally Identifiable Diagnostic Information, distinguished by end users and System Admins
+Non-personally Identifiable Diagnostic Information, distinguished by end users and System Admins.

 Boolean when the following events occur: